prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     The error from the exchange is included.

-  The backend will return verbatim the error codes received from the exchange's :ref:`refund <refund>` API.
+  The backend will return verbatim the error codes received from the exchange's :ref:`refund <_refund>` API.
 The frontend should pass the replies verbatim to the browser/wallet.

   .. ts:def:: AbortRequest

     interface AbortRequest {

+      // hash of the order's contract terms (this is used to authenticate the
+      // wallet/customer in case $ORDER_ID is guessable).
+      h_contract: HashCode;

       // List of coins the wallet would like to see refunds for.
       // (Should be limited to the coins for which the original
       // payment succeeded, as far as the wallet knows.)